slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Common sense is the collection of prejudices acquired by age eighteen."
 -- Albert Einstein*

-> *"Gold rushes make the shovel sellers rich, not the gold seekers."*
+> *"Everyone is born a genius, but the process of living de-geniuses them."
+-- Buckminster Fuller*

 > *"Just because people tell you it can’t be done, that doesn’t necessarily mean that it can’t be done.
 It just means that they can’t do it."
 -- Anders Hejlsberg*

+> *"When someone tells you something is wrong, they’re usually right.
+When someone tells you how to fix it, they’re usually wrong."
+-- Kevin Kelly*

+> *"Gold rushes make the shovel sellers rich, not the gold seekers."*

 ### On stupidity